counc009/cs474-project/project_notes.md

   - This allows BB 5 and BB 6 to verify.
 BB 7 can verify as a RelaxedPost condition but not as a full Post, meaning the issue must be that it can't prove something is still part of the support

+Thursday, April 20, 2023
+* I have everything in quick sort verified except for BB 7/8, which are issues with the support.